This is why supporting mental health is critical during the pandemic

 Ultimately, I want to transform the conversation around suicide from one about death to one about life, and how we can work together in ways that give people hope for better days ahead.
 The social isolation so many people may be feeling today that can lead to suicidal thoughts does not have to be permanent.
 We can change that trajectory.
 And when we do, we’ll save lives.

-Karen S. Lynch is the executive vice president of CVS Health and the president of Aetna Business.
+Karen S. Lynch is the executive vice president of CVS Health and president of Aetna Business Unit.